jonesdc76/moller_analyser/README.md

   Arguments:

-	    int run_number (number of the run used to construct the filename)
+	    1. Either int run_number (number of the run used to construct the filename) or char* full name of file excluding directory path.
+Program will first see if you input an integer before trying to interpret input as a filename.

-	    int n_events (optional number of events to analyze)
+	    2. int n_events (optional number of events to analyze)

-	    int start_event (optional event to start analysis)
+	    3. int start_event (optional event to start analysis)

 newrun is a bash script that calls molana and requires at least a run number

    ./newrun 204 10 6 will analyze 10 events from run 204 starting at event 6
+   ./newrun moller_data_17000.dat will analyze the full run 17000.

 Makefile
     to compile, type "make"